ibm-cloud-docs/sell/tutorial-register-vsimage.md

 This tutorial walks you through how to register a virtual server image with Terraform in {{site.data.keyword.cloud}} Partner Center.
 By completing this tutorial, you learn how to provide the company details, create a test environment, and set up access for your team to help with the onboarding process.
 {: shortdesc}

-The process to sell third-party products is still under development.
-With the current release, you can bring your own licenses or offer your product for free.
-If you have questions, contact us at cloud.onboarding@ibm.com.
-{: beta}

 This tutorial is one of four in a series that demonstrates how to onboard and publish a [sample virtual server image with Terraform](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/tree/v1.0){: external}.
 It uses a fictitious company that's called *Example Corp*.
 As you complete the tutorial, adapt each step to fit your product's needs.